LattePandaTeam/Docs/content/delta_edition/python_arduino_bridge.md

 1.**Arduino IDE**

 The latest software is available on the [Arduino website](https://www.arduino.cc/en/Main/Software?).
 IDE (integrated development environment) allows programmers to develop software.
 Make sure to download the most updated Arduino IDE.
-I'm using Arduino 1.6.5.
+We are using Arduino 1.6.5 in this example.

 2.**Python IDE**

-Available on python website.
-I've used python 2.7.15 found [here](https://www.python.org/downloads/release/python-2715/).
-I've used the following installer to install my python IDE:
+This software is available on Python's official website.
+We are using Python 2.7.15 in this example, which can be found [here](https://www.python.org/downloads/release/python-2715/).
+You can use the following installer to install the Python IDE:

 ![](https://i.imgur.com/3xrIIyu.png?1)